techmilldenton/askjohn/README.md

 ## Now
 With our work in open data and open source, our group is striving towards building an interactive kiosk hosted in downtown Denton that can serve not only as a source of information, but also as a public way of collecting feedback from citizens.
 We'll populate the interface with helpful points around town, tourist markers, and other items - in addition to a capability of collecting user feedback.

+## Project Purpose and Objectives

+### Purpose

+- The project will provide objective input from a less biased sample of Denton residents regarding their perceptions of and preferences for city government work.
+- The project will expand and improve the public's awareness and opinion of TechMill
+- The project will enable the city government to have a clearer picture of public opinion and will enhance the use of objective data in steering city policy

+### Objectives
+- The project will gather Denton residents' structured and unstructured responses to a survey form
+- The survey will take no more than four minutes to complete, on average
+- The project will remain active long enough to collect 200 responses before re-evaluating the project's purpose and related objectives
+- The project will provide a locally-sourced cognate to the city of Dallas kiosk upon which the project is at least partially based
+- The project plans and code will be publicly available so the project will be reproducible in other locations with little additional work beyond the sourcing of parts and materials and the assembly of the project
+- The city council and city staff will have a positive perception of the project and will consider the data gathered to be valid and useful to their work

 ## Physical Design